siakaramalegos/modern-markdown-blog/readme.md

 Fork and clone the repo, `cd` into the directory, then run your preferred package manager or `npm install`.

+Imagemagick is a dependency, so you also need to install it.
+To find out if it's installed, type `which magick` in your terminal.
+To install (on Mac), `brew install imagemagick`.

 1. Write your markdown post in the `src/posts/` folder.
 2. At the top of your file, include the blog's data in YAML front matter like so:
   ```yaml